Public Meeting: Alternative Test Methods to Reduce Vertebrate Animal Testing under the Toxic Substances Control Act

 Goals and objectives to inform the Strategic Plan and that can be used for discussion and comment are available on the EPA website.
-Interested parties may continue to provide input about the draft Strategic Plan through January 3, 2018 by submitting written comments to docket EPA-HQ-OPPT-2017-0559 at www.regulations.gov.
+Comments submitted on the Strategic Plan are posted on the Regulations.gov website.

 The Agency will consider input from the meeting and from written comments to develop a draft Strategic Plan that will be shared with the public for comment.